Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 6. [Finalize your transit network using the Get Network EIDs tool](#Step7)
 7. [Choose the correct analysis settings](#Step8)

+You may also need to complete additional steps if you plan to use your network in [ArcGIS Server](#Server) or with  the [64-bit Background Geoprocessing extension](#BackgroundGP).

+Once you have created your network dataset, you can use it with the standard Network Analyst tools in ArcGIS and with the downloadable [Transit Network Analysis Tools](http://www.arcgis.com/home/item.html?id=23cc1b720eb0418db4d0e61955b8fe43).

 ## <a name="Step1"></a>1) Download and install the tools